Project Over Budget: Corrective Actions for PMP Exam

 - D.Refuse to cut QA and continue with the current project plan

-Why A: Option A is correct because, as a servant leader, your primary responsibility is to protect the project's value and stakeholder interests.
+Why A: As a servant leader, your primary responsibility is to protect the project's value and stakeholder interests.
 Cutting the quality assurance phase introduces significant technical debt and risk of defects, which could lead to rework, schedule delays, and higher costs later.
 By explaining these risks and proposing alternatives like scope reduction or resource optimization, you demonstrate ethical leadership and a focus on long-term project success.

 Variation 7.
 Your project is running 15% over budget at the midpoint.
 Upon review, you find that the cost overrun is due to an underestimation of hardware costs.
 The sponsor is concerned and asks for a plan to get back on track.
 What should you do first?